Mady520/Write-ups/TryHackMe/Linux-fundamentals-2/README.md

 `/etc` &rarr; Configuration files..
 It holds files and scripts that control system behavior.Common place to store system files used by operating system such as
 `passwd`,`shadow`,`sudeors`.
 `/var` &rarr; Variable files..
 It is the main root folder, stores data that is frequently accessed or written by services or applications running on the system such as `backups`,`log`,`opt`,`tmp`.
-`/root` Actual home folder for the root user.
+`/root` &rarr; Actual home folder for the root user.
-`/tmp` It is volatile and temporary, it is used to store data that is only needed to be accessed once or twice such as `trash.txt`, `todelette`.
+`/tmp` &rarr; It is volatile and temporary, it is used to store data that is only needed to be accessed once or twice such as `trash.txt`, `todelette`.